Insight: China's multi-story hog hotels elevate industrial farms to new levels

 Yangxiang will house 30,000 sows on its 11-hectare site by year-end, producing as many as 840,000 piglets annually.
 That will likely make it the biggest, most-intensive breeding farm globally.
 A more typical large breeding farm in northern China would have 8,000 sows on around 13 hectares.

-In Fujian province, Shenzhen Jinxinnong Technology Co Ltd (002548.SZ) also plans to invest 150 million yuan ($24 million) in two five-story sow farms in Nanping.
+In Fujian province, Shenzhen Jinxinnong Technology Co Ltd also plans to invest 150 million yuan ($24 million) in two five-story sow farms in Nanping.
 Two other companies are building high-rise hog farms in Fujian as well, according to an equipment firm involved in the projects.

-Thai livestock-to-retail conglomerate CP Foods (CPF.BK) is also building four six-story pig units with local firm Zhejiang Huatong Meat Products Co (002840.SZ) in Yiwu, a Chinese city near the large populations around Shanghai.
+Thai livestock-to-retail conglomerate CP Foods is also building four six-story pig units with local firm Zhejiang Huatong Meat Products Co in Yiwu, a Chinese city near the large populations around Shanghai.

 HIGH-TECH COMPLEXITY